 The internet has upped the game for every hotel touchpoint.
 But that’s a good thing when it comes to Gen Z. A Cassandra Report study found that as many as 42 percent of Gen Zers see travel as “something they need to feel like their [lives are] complete.”
 Exploring the world is tantamount to their own self-exploration — and sharing their travel experiences on social media with friends and family equates to self-expression.

-All of these trends were optimized for Millennials, the holy grail of customer segments for the last decade.
+All of these trends were embraced by Millennials, the holy grail of customer segments for the last decade.
 But these trends are also music to the ears of Gen Z, for whom personalization, local authenticity and transparency are table stakes.
 The hospitality market has — some would argue consciously — evolved in perfect parallel to the way today’s early-twenty-somethings perceive the world.

 The fact that we can order groceries through a tiny speaker sets a new bar for how companies and customers interact, and hotels are in the cross fire since they are selling an experience.